paultibbetts/paultibbetts.uk/content/articles/2025-06-13-homelab-v1/index.md

 - **object storage** via [MinIO](https://min.io) installed as a Docker container
 - **backups** for virtual machines via [Proxmox Backup Server](https://www.proxmox.com/en/products/proxmox-backup-server/overview)

+and **nothing else**.

-and nothing else, because I just want it to do network attached storage, and I don't want to mess with it.
+I just want it to do network attached storage, and I don't want to mess with it.

 #### Storage